Yuan-ManX/ComfyUI-Tools-Roadmap/README.md

 # ComfyUI Tools Roadmap

-Here we will track the latest development tools for ComfyUI, including Image, Texture, 3D Model, Animation, Avatar, Video, Audio, and more!🔥
+Here we will track the latest development tools for ComfyUI, including Image, Mesh, Texture, 3D Model, Animation, Avatar, Video, Audio, and more!🔥

 * [ComfyUI](#comfyui)
 * [Image](#image)